onflow/cadence-style-guide/project_development_tips.md

 - Communicate to all stake-holders
     - Share the code updates PR to managers and engineers on the project to try to get as many reviews as possible to make many people aware of the incoming changes.
     - Share the proposal with the community at least a week in advance (unless it is a critical bug fix)
-        - In the #cadence channel in discord
+        - In the #cadence channel in [the Flow discord server](https://discord.com/invite/J6fFnh2xx6).
         - On the Forum or project blog
     - Share the time of the deployment and the deployment transaction with branch/commit hash information to ensure the transaction itself is correct.
     - Coordinate deployment with managers to make sure it is done correctly and on time.